 b.
 What is "optikinetic nystagmus?"

 When the police administer the Standardized Field Sobriety Tests to a suspect, one of the things they are looking for is "nystagmus," or a jerking of the eyeballs when they track side-to-side.
 Nystagmus can be caused by alcohol.
-However, when the police administer the tests in the presence of strobe lights or flashing or rotating lights, those lights can create the very jerkiness that the police are trying to observe.
+However, when the police administer the tests in the presence of strobe lights or flashing or rotating lights, or passing traffic, those lights can create the very jerkiness that the police want to attribute to alcohol.
 The jerkiness caused by doing the Field Sobriety Tests with flashing lights or passing traffic within view is called "optikinetic nystagmus."
 Any competent DUI lawyer should be well-versed in this phenomenon, or should at least know what it is.

 c.
 What is the "Lambert-Beer" Law?

 The Intoxilyzer 8000 operates by shining an infrared light through a sample chamber filled with the subject's breath.
 The "Lambert-Beer Law" states that when there is alcohol in the chamber, it will absorb a fixed portion of the light passing through.
 It operates like a car's headlights, which will be partially-obscured on a foggy night.
 The Lambert-Beer Law is the theoretical basis of all infrared breath testing, and if your lawyer doesn't know what it is, then he shouldn't be your lawyer.
 Tom Hudson is a Board-Certified Specialist in DUI Defense, and has been on the Faculty of the National College for DUI Defense since 2014.

 6. Ask how much commitment the lawyer has to DUI defense law.